 For specific uses, several scientific thematic schemes (geologic timescale, land cover, FAO soils, etc.) are implemented, but these colour schemes may not be colour-blind safe.

-All these colour schemes are implemented for use with base R
+All these colour schemes are implemented for use with R

 khroma from CRAN: